 June 2010: Outline application (seeking access and layout) for new community centre with entrance from Dawson Place (09/01203/OUT)

+This application set out the sustainably sized element of a new Community Centre and the footprint required.
 Application approved in 2010 for the following reasons (summarised):

 The proposal, whilst not complying with all Oxford Local Plan 2001-2016 policies, is considered acceptable and provides a much needed community centre.
 The loss of trees has to be set against the improved visual amenity of the locality by replacing an untidy garage court with a new building, and by the other wider benefits of providing a new community centre for Jericho